 The proposed future land use designation and zoning district allow for a mix of commercial and residential uses.
 The CC land use designation limits density to a level that is compatible with the surrounding land uses.
-It is important to note that the implementing zoning district for the CC land use, CBD, limits the extension of commercial uses south from West Atlantic Avenue into the neighborhood, which will result in residential redevelopment in this area.
-In addition, the CBD zoning uses form-based techniques to ensure compatibility among uses and provide for seamless transitions to a mix of uses.
+It is important to note that the implementing zoning district for the CC land use, CBD, limits the extension of commercial uses north from West Atlantic Avenue into the neighborhood, which will result in predominantly residential redevelopment in this area.
+However, commercial uses are also allowed subject to the approval of a conditional use where findings are required to ensure that the proposed use will not "have a significantly detrimental effect upon the stability of the neighborhood within which it will be located, or hinder development or redevelopment of nearby properties.
+In addition, the CBD zoning uses form-based techniques to ensure compatibility among uses and provide for seamless transitions to a mix of uses and adjacent properties.